 MDiv, Pastoral Assistant

-Alyssa has served on staff and in leadership roles at Pittsburgh’s Camp Nazareth, the Metropolis of Boston Camp, Ionian Village and St. Stephen’s Summer Camp for various summer camps and retreats over the past 10 years.
+Alyssa has served on staff and in leadership roles at Pittsburgh’s Camp Nazareth, the Metropolis of Boston Camp, Ionian Village and St. Stephen’s Summer Camp for various summer camps and retreats over the past 11 years.
 She has been a contributing author for PRAXIS Magazine, interned at both the Metropolis of Pittsburgh and the Archdiocese Youth Offices, is a recipient of OCN’s 2017 30 under 30, and currently serves on the Metropolis of Atlanta’s Strategic Planning Committee.
-Alyssa is also very passionate about women in ministry in the Orthodox Church.
-In 2014, she spoke to the National Philoptochos Biennial Convention about being a female at Holy Cross and has been blessed to offer workshops at Winter Youth Rally, Detroit REAL Weekend, and the Atlanta Cathedral regarding the role of women in the Church.
 In October 2015, she married the love of her life, Nikolas Kyritsis, who currently serves as the Web Developer for the Greek Orthodox Archdiocese of America.